 The keto diet is all the rage these days.
 It’s a low carb diet, but in a new, hip, cool way.
-I am not here to bash the keto diet.
-It certainly is helpful for some people.
-Let me repeat, some people.
+I am not here to bash the keto diet, but rather explain a modified non-keto diet approach.

 One thing to note is that ketosis may not be helpful for those at a lower body weight who do not have enugh body fat to mobilize to successfully follow a keto diet.
 It has been hypothesized that those with a BMI below 20.0 may not benefit as much.